Time is the most valuable asset you and your team have. It is in limited supply and at the end of each day the time you put in at work is gone.

 Gone are those days where people used to work 9 – 5 every day.
 The workplace has not only become global but employees are demanding flexibility in how and when they work.

-In addition, you want to retain your best staff.
+In addition, to the above, you want to retain your best staff.
 Your team build up knowledge and IP over time, so retaining them can result in many tasks being completed in a much more productive manner.
 While many countries differ in their expectations things like maternity or paternity leave, staff leave for training or professional development, workplace perks and health insurance can all increase the value of a role to an individual, this boosting retention.
+Click here to learn more about choosing a plan

 4. Promote A Happy Work Environment